ullas-jain/ullas-jain.github.io/_posts/2021-05-22-dependencies-in-release-apk.md

 ## Why ?

-With multiple engineers pushing code everyday to a massive project, it is easy to miss those un-necessary libraries that are being baked into release-apk.
+With multiple engineers pushing code every day to a massive project, it is easy to miss those un-necessary libraries that are mistakenly baked into release-apk.

 Example:
 Test libraries like `junit` or `mockito`.